JustinTimperio/pacback/README.md

 ![Pacback Saving App Data](https://imgur.com/Ag0NROG.gif)

 ### Rollback a List of Packages
 Most issues with an update stem from a single package or a set of related package.
 Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`.
-Packback searches your file system looking for all versions assoicated with each package package name.
-When searching for a package, be as spesific as possible.
-Since generic names like 'linux' or 'gcc' apper in many package names, the search may be cluttered with unrelated packages.
+Packback searches your file system looking for all versions associated with each package name.
+When searching for a package, be as specific as possible.
+Since generic names like 'linux' or 'gcc' appear in many package names, the search may be cluttered with unrelated packages.

-In this example we selectively rollback 2 packages.
+In this example, we selectively rollback 2 packages.
 1. `pacback -pkg typescript electron4`

 ![Pacback Rolling Back a List of Packages](https://imgur.com/Rhy6iDn.gif)

 ### Rolling Back to an Archive Date
-Another popular way to rollback package versions is to use the Arch Linux Archives to pull packages with directly with pacman.
+Another popular way to rollback package versions is to use the Arch Linux Archives to pull packages directly with pacman.
 Pacback automates this entire process with the `pacback -rb` command.
 To rollback to a specific date, give `-rb` a date in YYYY/MM/DD format and Pacback will automatically save your mirrorlist, point a new mirrorlist to an archive URL, then run a full system downgrade.
 When every you are ready to jump back to the head, run `pacback -u` and Pacback with automatically retore your old mirrorlist.
 In the event that you destroy this backup, Pacback can automatically fetch a new HTTP US mirrorlist for the system.

 1. `pacback -rb 2019/10/18`